 The College of Psychologists of Ontario ordered Peterson to undergo social media training.
 The offense?
 Tweets they deemed unprofessional, including calling a city councillor who uses they/them pronouns "an appalling, self-righteous, moralizing thing."

+He bent.
+But he made sure everyone knew he wasn't broken.
 Conservative leader Pierre Poilievre publicly backed him: "Another government bureaucracy threatens to ban a Canadian from practicing his profession because he expressed political opinions the state doesn't like."

-The Health Crises: 2019-2025
+The Health Crises

-Imagine the internal torture.
+Consider the internal torture.
 Here was a man who preached responsibility and self-improvement, brought low by vulnerability he couldn't control through willpower.
 The gap between his ideals and his condition must have activated every self-critical circuit he had.

 But he came back.
 Returned to public life.
 Kept working.
-And he's been remarkably open about what happened, using his struggles to illustrate the very principles he teaches about confronting suffering.
+And he's been remarkably open about what happened, using his struggles to illustrate the principles he teaches about confronting suffering.

 The 2025 Health Crisis